Rent, mortgage, and bill assistance resources for Black Cincinnati from the Community Action Agency

-The Cincinnati-Hamilton County Community Action Agency is assisting families and individuals with a household income at or below 200% of the Federal Poverty Guidelines who have fallen behind on the bills at their primary residences.
+The Cincinnati-Hamilton County Community Action Agency assists families and individuals with a household income at or below 200% of the Federal Poverty Guidelines who have fallen behind on the bills at their primary residence.

 Direct payments are made to landlords, banks, and water/sewer companies on behalf of the applicants, and a household can receive assistance in more than one category.
 Past due amounts from April 1, 2020, might be paid.

 - Have been adversely impacted by the Covid-19 pandemic (loss of income, illness, food insecurity, any other hardship)

 - Are past due rent, mortgage, or water/sewer bills at their primary residence

 - At or below 200% of the FPL for the past 30 days

 3/members $43,400 annually or $3616 monthly